Naveedkh/Cloudnes/index.md

 <h2> Please visit later to see the updated content</h2>

-Cloud services offer you the choice to provision your infrastrucutre based on your needs.
-You can build your own cloud envoirnment or choose a cloud service provider and bring your applications online.
-Cloud offers you security and complaince that will keep your data secure.

-Before leaving the webiste, please read the posts below to get something that might help you!

 ![My helpful screenshot](/assets/1.jpg)

+Before leaving the webiste, please read the posts below to get something that might help you